orbitartprint/bballorbit/src/blog/content/zoom-action.md

   <div class="w-full">
     <h3 class="text-2xl font-semibold mb-3">2.
 Catch-and-Shoot Three</h3>
     <p class="text-base leading-relaxed">
-      When the defender goes under the handoff, the receiver has one job — <strong>shoot in rhythm</strong>.
+      When the defender goes under the handoff, the receiver has one job — <strong>shoot in rhythm</strong>.<br />
-      The Zoom Action naturally creates separation at the top or wing, making it a perfect setup for confident catch-and-shoot threes.
-Reinforce spacing and timing so shooters are ready before the handoff even happens.
+      The Zoom Action naturally creates separation at the top or wing, making it a perfect setup for confident catch-and-shoot threes. <br />Reinforce spacing and timing so shooters are ready before the handoff even happens.
     </p>
   </div>
 </div>

+---

 <!-- Option 3 -->
 <div class="grid grid-cols-1 md:grid-cols-2 gap-10 items-center my-10">